BrianHicks/elm-benchmark/README.md

 ### Installing

-You probably want to keep your benchmarks separate from your code.
-This is because your benchmark dependencies aren't necessarily the same as your runtime dependencies.
-Just a fact of life now; it might change in the future!
-So, here are the commands (with explanation) that you'll run to get started:
+You should keep your benchmarks separate from your code since you don't want the elm-benchmark code in your production artifacts.
+This is necessary because of how `elm-package` works; it will probably change in the future.
+Here are the commands (with explanation) that you should run to get started:

 ```sh
 mkdir benchmarks                             # create a benchmarks directory